nanomsg/nng/docs/ref/api/args.md

 ### Prefix Matching

-When using long options, the parser will match if it is equal to a prefix of the `o_name` member of a option specification, provided that it do so unambiguously (meaning it must not match any other option specification.)
+When using long options, the parser will match if it is equal to a prefix of the `a_name` member of a option specification, provided that it do so unambiguously (meaning it must not match any other option specification.)

 ## Example